 The Iron Ring is presented to graduates and other qualified Obligants in a private ceremony, which is known as The Ritual of the Calling of an Engineer.
 The ceremony was developed with the help of Rudyard Kipling, the Nobel-prize winning English author and poet.
 While the ceremony is not secret, it is a private function.
 Guests are asked not to take photographs or make recordings during the ceremony.

 Camp 6 administers The Ritual of the Calling of an Engineer in the Edmonton, Alberta area.
 Camp 6 held its first Obligation Ceremony in 1930 for 30 graduating Engineers.
-As of Spring 2017, over 30,000 Engineers have been obligated within Camp 6.
+As of 2020, over 33,300 Engineers have been obligated within Camp 6.
 Camp 6 has no direct affiliation with the Association of Professional Engineers and Geoscientists of Alberta (APEGA) or the University of Alberta.

 Chief 6 Warden